mateokeres/cloudflare-ase-take-home/README.md

 worker/flags/   SVG flag assets uploaded to R2 worker/schema.sql  D1 table definition and seed data
 ```
+## Implementation status

+Implemented and verified end-to-end:

+- Origin application
+- Cloudflare Quick Tunnel
+- Zero Trust Access with One-Time PIN
+- Cloudflare Worker identity response
+- Private R2 flag retrieval
+- D1 flag retrieval
+- Public GitHub repository

+Documented as customer-ready configurations:

+- WAF Managed Rulesets
+- Rate Limiting

+These two controls are normally applied to traffic flowing through an onboarded Cloudflare zone with a custom domain.
+The report documents how they would be configured and validated for a customer environment.
 ---

 ## Running the origin app locally